ljh0311/CVFproj/README.md

 # Plantastic: Plant Disease Classification

-**Plantastic** is a deep learning-based project that aims to identify plant diseases by analyzing images of plant leaves.
-The project uses computer vision and deep learning techniques to classify images into healthy or diseased categories and further classify the disease type.
+**Plantastic** is a deep learning-based project that identifies plant diseases by analyzing leaf images and comparing them to patterns it has learned from thousands of other plant disease examples.
+The project uses computer vision and deep learning techniques to recognize visual symptoms and characteristics that indicate whether a plant is healthy or diseased, and can determine the specific type of disease based on these learned visual patterns.

 ## Version Control